Caitlyn Jenner Reveals Sex Life With Kris Jenner

 Caitlyn Jenner got honest about her sex life with ex-wife Kris Jenner during their 24 years of marriage.
 And according to her new memoir, having sex with the mother of their kids made her uncomfortable.

-The retired Olympic gold medalist got candid about her life with Kardashian and Jenner momager, Kris, in her upcoming memoir, The Secrets of My Life, an excerpt of which was published by People.
+The retired Olympic gold medalist got candid about her life with Kardashian and Jenner momager Kris in her upcoming memoir, The Secrets of My Life, an excerpt of which was published by People.
 Caitlyn, who was formerly called Bruce, described sex as an act that was “imbued with love.”
-Despite that, she admitted that sex with Kris Jenner wasn’t comfortable with it at all.
+Despite that, she admitted that sex with Kris Jenner wasn’t comfortable at all.

 That’s not all that the 67-year-old revealed.
 She also wrote that she and Kris had “frequent sex” during the early stages of their relationship.